 Tejas: Life and Times of the Caddo

 This special exhibit on TBH provides an intimate look at the Caddo's long and distinguished history, at ancient and living Caddo tradition, and at the tribe's many contributions to the cultural heritage of Texas, Louisiana, Arkansas, and Oklahoma.
 The Tejas exhibits explain who the Caddo are, who they were, where they came from, and what Caddo life was like in different points in time.

 Official website of the Caddo Nation in Binger, Oklahoma.

 National Anthropological Archives, Smithsonian Institution.
 A treasure trove of photographs and manuscripts documenting American history.

-A transcribed and indexed version of the Treaty of Cession of 1835, provided by Oklahoma State University.
+A transcribed and indexed version of the Treaty of Cession of 1835, Digital Collections, Oklahoma State University.